jcdcmn/red-light-therapy/README.md

 Calculated (final value):
   - Percent dose compared to one full-body NovoThor session of 12 minutes @ 16.666 mW/cm2: 19.3%
 ```

+## Summary

+It turns out that if the light intensity on the skin is the same as the NovoThor, at between 15 and 20mW/cm2, then 60 seconds at each 45 degree angle is equivalent to 20% of a standard 12-minute NovoThor session.